Skip to main content

 RFC 3161[1]defines the Internet X.509 Public Key Infrastructure Time-Stamp Protocol, an IETF standard for trusted timestamps.
 CertNode obtains timestamps from accredited Time Stamping Authorities (TSAs) that:

-- Provide legally recognized timestamps in many jurisdictions
+• Provide timestamps recognized under standards like eIDAS in many jurisdictions

 Legal Acceptance